Luos-io/Documentation/get-started/get-started1.md

 Arduino users can select their board on the `platformio.ini` file by modifying the `board = zero` line.
 :::

 You can now flash your board: make sure it is connected to your PC with a USB cable, and click on **Upload** on the bottom left in the VSCode window.
 In order for this step to work, you will need the USB driver related to your board.
 As an example, here is the <a href="https://www.st.com/en/development-tools/stsw-link009.html" target="_blank">STM32L432K drivers &#8599;</a> on the constructor website.
-If you have any trouble with your USB driver, you can also consult [our FAQ page](/faq/dfu) on this topic.
+If you have any trouble with your USB driver, you can also consult [our troubleshooting page](/faq/dfu) on this topic.

 <div align="center">
   <Image src="/img/get-started/Flash_board2.png" darkSrc=''/>